bobbydeluxe/LumenFNF/README.md

 - custom intro splash screen
 - modern psych chart + engine feature support
 - based on p-slice: freeplay characters, new base game systems
-- new "epic" rating (thanks duskiewhy)
+- new "epic" rating (thanks duskiewhy and unholywanderer)
 - base fnf content is now a separate modpack

 (still a wip, more stuff coming)